dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/zeebe-command.md

 worker could try again to process it.
 If it is zero or negative however, an incident will be raised, tagged with the given errorMessage, and the job will not be activatable until the incident is resolved.

-To perform a `fail-job` operation, invoke the Zeebe command binding with a `POST` method and the following JSON body:
+To perform a `fail-job` operation, invoke the Zeebe command binding with a `POST` method, and the following JSON body:

 ```json
 {